lucascaton/vimfiles/README.md

 **Vimfiles** are configuration files for the Vim editor.
 It includes editor preferences, colorscheme, font definitions, plugins, custom functions and more.

 **This project is my personal Vimfiles**.
-Feel free to send me suggestions through the [issues page](https://github.com/lucascaton/vimfiles/issues/new) or to send me improvements through the [Pull Requests page](https://github.com/lucascaton/vimfiles/pulls).
+Feel free to send me suggestions / problems through the [issues page](https://github.com/lucascaton/vimfiles/issues/new) or you can contribute by sending improvements through the [Pull Requests page](https://github.com/lucascaton/vimfiles/pulls).

-## How to use these vim configs
+## How to use?

 Clone this repository into your home directory as `~/.vim` and then install the plugins.
 Such as:

     git clone git://github.com/lucascaton/vimfiles.git ~/.vim
     git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
     ln -s ~/.vim/vimrc ~/.vimrc
+    vim +PluginInstall +qall

+**Optional:**

+(OS X only) Copy the Monaco font:

     cp ~/.vim/fonts/Monaco+for+Powerline.otf ~/Library/Fonts/

-In order to install / update the plugins, start vim and then run:

-    :PluginInstall

-**Optional:**

-Install jshint, in order to review your javascript files:
+Install jshint, in order to review your JavaScript code:

     sudo npm install -g jshint